-When the temperature is raised to moderately high value $100$~K, in PIMD, the CDW gap and the zero energy mode disappear and optical conductivity shows the single peak at $\omega=0$, which is commensurate with the polycumulene phase.
-At the same temperature in CMD, the zero energy peak in spectral function indicates presence of solitons.
-Above $300$~K, in the classical molecular dynamics, CDW melts and polycumulene is the equilibrium structure.
-Both spectral function and optical conductivity present the sequence of phase transition in carbyne from polyyne to soliton and finally polycumulene in CMD and PIMD sampling.
-Due to the quantum dynamical effect, the soliton and polycumulene phase transitions happen at lower temperatures in PIMD than that in CMD, which could be detected by measuring the spectral function and/or optical conductivity experimentally.
-All these results exhibit the efficiency of our TBworks in calculating correlation functions that can be routinely measured in experiment to monitor the dynamics and phase transition but require large scale and long time simulations.
+When the temperature is raised to moderately high value $100$~K, in PIMD, the CDW gap and the zero-energy mode disappear and optical conductivity shows the single peak at $\omega=0$, which is commensurate with the polycumulene phase.
+At the same temperature in CMD, the zero-energy peak in spectral function indicates presence of solitons.
+Above $300$~K, in the classical molecular dynamics, the CDW melts and polycumulene is the equilibrium structure.
+Both spectral function and optical conductivity present the sequence of phase transitions in carbyne from polyyne to soliton and finally to polycumulene in CMD and PIMD.
+Due to the quantum dynamical effects, the soliton and polycumulene phase transitions happen at lower temperatures in PIMD than that in CMD, which could be detected by measuring the spectral function and/or optical conductivity experimentally.
+All these results exhibit the efficiency of our TBworks in calculating correlation functions that can be routinely measured in experiment to monitor the dynamics and phase transition but require large-scale and long-time simulations.